The Animals of Farthing Wood (TV series): Differences between the books and the series

 There are a number of differences between the books and the television series, most notably the changing of a number of characters from male to female.
 This included Adder, Weasel, Owl, and Kestrel, who retained the markings of a male kestrel.
 Owl had also been known as Tawny Owl in the books.
 In addition to this, the books featured a family of lizards who became the newts of the television series.
 New characters like the Shrews, Hurkel and Measley were introduced.
 Plucky is also changed from being Bold's grandson to his son.
 There are females that are males now.
 They are Sinuous, The Big Owl and Hollow.
 The Fieldmice are now known as the Mice.
 Holly is now known as Hollow.

 Minor plot changes also exist, such as the order of the pheasant's deaths, the deaths of Badger and Moley, and the motives of certain characters.
 Scarface has a different reason for attacking the Farthing Animals and Bold leaves the Park after an argument with his father, rather than to find a mate as he does in the books.
-In contrast to Badger's death, Toad and Mossy survive the television series, the former befriending Spike, the rat who killed Mossy and was killed himself by Adder in the books.
+In contrast to Badger's death, Toad and Mossy survive in the television series, the former befriending Spike, the rat who killed Mossy and was killed himself by Adder in the books.
 The cause of Sinuous' death was also changed.
 Of the rats, Brat originally returned to the sewers instead of being killed by Sinuous, while Bully had his tail bitten off by Cleo rather than being killed by Vixen.
-Also in the end of the book Season 3 was based on, Battle for the Park, Dash is the one who tells the others that White Deer Park has merged with another reserve giving more space for the animals to live, in Season 3, it's instead Trey who tells them this.
+Also in the end of the book Season 3 was based on, Battle for the Park, Dash is the one who tells the others that White Deer Park has merged with another reserve giving more space for the animals to live.
+In Season 3, it is instead Trey who tells them this.